-Below we try to answer some questions which will hopefully give you a better idea of what to expect when you go for an appointment with one of our therapists or counsellors.
+Below we try to answer some questions which will hopefully give you a better idea of what to expect from our service.

 What do I do first?

 The first thing is to register with our service.
-The easiest way to do this is to call us and we will talk you through everything.
-We will hopefully then be able to offer you an assessment appointment by telephone within a day or so.
+The easiest way to do this is to register online [HERE].
+Once we receive your referral, we can look to get you your first appointment booked.

 How long will I have to wait for therapy?